Smartphone picture organization: A hierarchical approach: Introduction

 With the proliferation of digital cameras and mobile devices, the number of photos taken each year is growing exponentially.
 Bolstered by the decrease in price of both hard-drive and cloud storage, people are overwhelmed with their lifetime of photos.
 The explosive growth of personal photos leads to the problems of photo organization, management and browsing.
 Indeed, arranging systematically huge photo collections and retrieving specific pictures from them can be a daunting task, which becomes more and more difficult as time passes by (\cite{van2009collocated,whittaker2010easy}).
 This has initiated extensive research on content-based image retrieval systems (\cite{cao2008annotating,cao2009image,tsai2011compositional,bossard2013event,gu2013personal,bacha2016event,kumar2014photo}).
 Digital photographs typically include metadata in a standard image header, such as time, date and Global Positioning System (GPS) information that can be used for automatic organization.
 In addition, consumers often organize their photos in directories corresponding to particular “events”, naturally associated with specific times and places such a wedding ceremony or a birthday party.

 Surprisingly, the organization of pictures captured with a smartphone has received very little attention in the computer vision literature.
 Smartphone photo collections are in general acquired over a long period of time and typically there is not enough temporal neither semantic structure to be exploited since the pictures can be taken anytime at arbitrarily large interval of time.
 Beside the lack of structure, the organization of smartphone pictures present additional challenges.
 Since photos are taken anywhere and anytime and people typically do not regularly remove unwanted/no more useful pictures from the smartphone, cloud-stored pictures include several examples that are in general not observed in a photo collection.
 Typically, they present a huge variability ranging from notes taken in class to exotic objects seen during a travel on the other side of the ocean.
-Finally, although the constantly improving smartphones' cameras, the quality of pictures due to motion blurring or limited illumination used to be relatively low.
+Finally, although the constantly improving smartphone cameras, the quality of pictures due to motion blurring or limited illumination used to be relatively low.

 Classifying topics in smartphone photo collections represents an efficient way to organize them.
 This helps users keep order in their photo collections and also eases the retrieval of similar image types in large photo repositories.
 Although the problem of smartphone photo organization has attracted the interest of several companies in the market, to the best of our knowledge, there is no work in the computer vision literature that addresses the problem of organizing smartphone pictures.
-Related work include clustering, segmentation and event classification in photo albums \cite{sun2002myphotos,latif2006approach,zhao2006automatic,kang2007capture,viana2008photomap,cao2008annotating,cao2009image,tsai2011compositional,sun2013photo,bossard2013event,gu2013personal,kumar2014photo,bacha2016event,datia2017time}, photo labelling \cite{mcauley2012image,johnson2015love}, and event recognition from single images shared online \cite{ahsan2017complex}.
-However, the approaches proposed so far are not directly applicable to smartphone pictures, since they lack of temporal structure and social network metadata, and presents a huge variability interms of depicted objects, people and events.
+Related work include clustering, segmentation and event classification in photo albums (\cite{sun2002myphotos,latif2006approach,zhao2006automatic,kang2007capture,viana2008photomap,cao2008annotating,cao2009image,tsai2011compositional,sun2013photo,bossard2013event,gu2013personal,kumar2014photo,bacha2016event,datia2017time}), photo labelling (\cite{mcauley2012image,johnson2015love}), photobook creation (\cite{wood2016event,gao2009magicphotobook,karlsson2014mobile}), and event recognition from single images shared online (\cite{ahsan2017complex}).
+However, the approaches proposed so far are not directly applicable to smartphone pictures, since they lack of temporal structure and social network metadata, and present a huge variability in terms of depicted objects, people, scenes, animals and events.